Abarna2541/HTML-CSS-JS---TO-DO-List/README.md

 # HTML-CSS-JS---TO-DO-List
-This is to do list
+This is TO-DO list
 which is created
 using HTML,CSS,JS.
-we can add,delete,edit tast in the list.
+we can add,delete,edit task in the list.